-Rainbow Rangers Season 2: From Shane Morris, the writer of Frozen, and Rob Minkoff, the director of The Lion King, Rainbow Rangers is an animated series about the adventures of seven magical girls from Kaleidoscopia, a fantastic land on the other side of the rainbow.
+Rainbow Rangers: From Shane Morris, the writer of Frozen, and Rob Minkoff, the director of The Lion King, Rainbow Rangers is an animated series about the adventures of seven magical girls from Kaleidoscopia, a fantastic land on the other side of the rainbow.
 The Rangers serve as Earth's guardians and first-responders.
 When there's trouble for the people or animals of the Earth, the Rangers ride a rainbow across the sky to save the day.
-We have partnered with Mattel Inc.'s Fisher Price Toys as the master toy partner for the series, and Viacom's Nick Jr. has licensed the series for broadcast in the US.
-Numerous international broadcast agreements have been signed and several more are currently being negotiated in various territories.
-Viacom has ordered a second season of the series consisting of 26 half-hour episodes that are currently in production, the first of which have been delivered.
+We have partnered with Mattel Inc.'s Fisher Price Toys as the master toy partner for the new series, and Viacom's Nick Jr. has licensed the series for broadcast in the US.
+International broadcast agreements are currently being negotiated in numerous territories.

-Llama Llama Season 2: We completed production of fifteen half-hour animated episodes in 2017, which premiered on Netflix in early 2018.
+Llama Llama Season 2: We completed production of fifteen half-hour animated episodes in 2017 which premiered on Netflix in early 2018.
 Netflix ordered a second season of Llama Llama consisting of ten half-hour animated episodes.
-Back for Season 2 are Llama Llama's creators including Oscar-winning director Rob Minkoff (The Lion King), showrunner Joe Purdy, art director Ruben Aquino (Frozen) and Emmy-winning producers Jane Startz and Andy Heyward.
+Back for Season 2 are Llama Llama's creators including Oscar-winning director Rob Minkoff (The Lion King), director Saul Blinkoff (Doc McStuffins), showrunner Joe Purdy, art director Ruben Aquino (Frozen) and Emmy-winning producers Jane Startz and Andy Heyward.
 Based on the NY Times #1 best-selling children's books of the same name, the animated series centers on young Llama Llama's first steps in growing up and facing childhood milestones.
 Each episode is structured around a childhood milestone and a life lesson learned by Llama Llama and his friends, told with a sense of humor, vitality, and understanding.